-The Comprehensive Safe School Plan includes data regarding school crime, safe school procedures and compliance with laws including: (1) child abuse reporting, (2) disaster response, (3) suspension and expulsion policies, (4) notification to teachers of dangerous pupils, (5) sexual harassment, (6) schoolwide dress codes prohibiting gang-related apparel, (7) procedures for safe ingress and egress from school, (8) procedures to ensure a safe and orderly environment conducive to learning, and (9) rules and procedures on school discipline adopted pursuant to Ed Code Sections 35291 and 35291.5.
+The Comprehensive Safe School Plan includes data regarding school crime, safe school procedures, and compliance with laws, including (1) child abuse reporting, (2) disaster response, (3) suspension and expulsion policies, (4) notification to teachers of dangerous pupils, (5) sexual harassment, (6) schoolwide dress codes prohibiting gang-related apparel, (7) procedures for safe ingress and egress from school, (8) procedures to ensure a safe and orderly environment conducive to learning, and (9) rules and procedures on school discipline adopted pursuant to Ed Code Sections 35291 and 35291.5.
 A copy of the plan is available for inspection by the public in the school's front office.
 Our staff is committed to maintaining a safe, secure, and aesthetically pleasing environment for our students.
-The District's Comprehensive Emergency Disaster Plan is aimed at providing security for students, teachers, and family members in case of unexpected and disruptive events.
-Throughout the school year, we hold ten (10) fire drills, four (4) lockdown drills and (4) earthquake drills.
-Portions of our safety plan have been reviewed by parents during our parent meetings and we work closely with our local police and fire department to provide a safe environment.
-In addition to this, our staff is involved in regularly scheduled safety meetings throughout the school year to review all aspect of our safety plan.
+The District's Comprehensive Emergency Disaster Plan aims to provide security for students, teachers, and family members in case of unexpected and disruptive events.
+Throughout the school year, we hold ten (10) fire drills, four (4) lockdown drills, and (4) earthquake drills.
+Parents have reviewed portions of our safety plan during our parent meetings and we work closely with our local police and fire department to provide a safe environment.
+In addition to this, our staff is involved in regularly scheduled safety meetings throughout the school year to review all aspects of our safety plan.

-Additionally, our plan includes our PBIS (Positive Behavior Intervention and Supports) program which is a preventative and positive multi-tiered system of support that is embraced by Kimball School to foster a safe and positive learning environment.
-Our PBIS program includes four main components: (1) clearly defining and teaching behavioral expectations (2) consistently acknowledging and rewarding expected behavior (3) providing clear and consistent interventions when students break expectations and (4) using behavioral data to assess progress and address needs.
-In addition to our positive behavior supports we also use restorative practices to support students in making responsible choices at all times.
-Our restorative practice framework and approach is centered around strengthening relationships between students, building social connections within classrooms and schools, and resolving conflict.
-While restorative approaches aim to prevent harm, they also give voice to those who have been harmed and allow individuals to take responsibility for their actions and restore relationships.
-Students are rewarded when caught making positive choices with Lion's Pride/Golden tickets which students enter into weekly and monthly raffles.
+Additionally, our plan includes our PBIS (Positive Behavior Intervention and Supports) program, a preventative and positive multi-tiered system of support that Kimball School embraces to foster a safe and positive learning environment.
+Our PBIS program includes four main components: (1) clearly defining and teaching behavioral expectations, (2) consistently acknowledging and rewarding expected behavior, (3) providing clear and consistent interventions when students break expectations, and (4) using behavioral data to assess progress and address needs.
+In addition to our positive behavior supports, we also use restorative practices to support students in always making responsible choices.
+Our restorative practice framework and approach are centered around strengthening relationships between students, building social connections within classrooms and schools, and resolving conflict.
+While restorative approaches aim to prevent harm, they also give voice to those harmed and allow individuals to take responsibility for their actions and restore relationships.
+Students are rewarded when caught making positive choices with Lion's Pride/Golden tickets, which students enter into weekly and monthly raffles.
+Every week, our school has a Positive Behavior/Intervention focus.
+Teachers receive a weekly curriculum to review in English and Spanish with the week's direction.